bichanna/flan-book/src/functions.md

 ```

 ## Pipe Operator
-Feo provides syntax for passing the result of one function to the arguments of another function, the pipe operator (`|>`).
+Impala provides syntax for passing the result of one function to the arguments of another function, the pipe operator (`|>`).
 This is similar in functionality to the same operator in Elixir or F#.

 The pipe operator allows you to chain function calls without using a plethora of parenthesis.